folio-org/okapi/doc/guide.md

 to encode comma as `%2C` and equal as `%3D`.
 See [Tenant Interface](#tenant-interface) for more information.

+For all calls that enables/disables modules for a tenant, it is possible to completely skip invoking module via HTTP by using query parameter `invoke` set to `false`.
+This facility was added in Okapi 2.40.0.
+Use with great care and may be used to disable modules if they are no longer running and/or the modules are known to be already "prepared" for use.
+When `invoke` is set to false, `tenantParameters` and `purge` query parameters are ignored as they only takes effect when Okapi invokes a module.

 ### Upgrading modules per tenant

 The upgrade facility consists of a POST request with ignored body